 I have had people think I am lying about my injury because I can walk and talk.
 I don’t look like I am hurt or scared, and people are visual, so since I look normal, there is nothing wrong with me.
 The invisible wound judgment can happen with multiple injuries including mental health, cognitive disabilities, and strokes.

 I am not saying people need to treat everyone with a brain injury different or sympathetically, I want understanding from people.
-Even though people cannot see what is going on, doesn’t mean it doesn’t exist.
+Even though I have an invisible wound, doesn’t mean it doesn’t exist.
 They do not understand what exactly one is going through but not fighting your experience would be nice.

 I know it is difficult, and I am not big on getting pity but being able to understand why something may be ‘more difficult than it should be’ would be great.
 Pity is not a fun thing to get.
 I have almost yelled at people in hopes to get the point across that they can communicate with me like I am an average human.

 Everyone wants to be treated normally; this includes people with invisible wounds and visible wounds.
 It is important that others see you as human because of that what you are.
 Visible or invisible wounds, you are still human.
 Do not be afraid to stand up and tell others what you need and how they need to treat you.
 Being able to work in a comfortable setting is necessary.